Common myna

 The common myna or Indian myna (Acridotheres tristis), sometimes spelled mynah, (Note: Pronouned in both spellings as /ˈmaɪnə/.) is a bird in the family Sturnidae, native to Asia.
 An omnivorous open woodland bird with a strong territorial instinct, the common myna has adapted extremely well to urban environments.

 The range of the common myna is increasing at such a rapid rate that in 2000 the IUCN Species Survival Commission declared it one of the world's most invasive species and one of only three birds listed among "100 of the World's Worst Invasive Species" that pose a threat to biodiversity, agriculture and human interests.
 In particular, the species poses a serious threat to the ecosystems of Australia, where it was named "The Most Important Pest/Problem" in 2008.

 Taxonomy

 In 1760, the French zoologist Mathurin Jacques Brisson included a description of the common myna in his Ornithologie, based on a specimen that he mistakenly believed had been collected in the Philippines.
 He used the French name Le merle des Philippines and the Latin Merula Philippensis.
 Although Brisson coined Latin names, they do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.

 When the Swedish naturalist, Carl Linnaeus, updated his Systema Naturae in 1766, for the 12th edition, he added 240 species that had been previously described by Brisson.
 One of them was the common myna.
 Linnaeus included a brief description, coined the binomial name Paradisea tristis and cited Brisson's work.
 The type location was subsequently corrected to Pondicherry in southern India.

+Etymology

 The specific name tristis is Latin for "sad" or "gloomy".
-This species is now placed in the genus Acridotheres that was introduced by the French ornithologist Louis Pierre Vieillot in 1816.
-The generic name Acridotheres is from the Greek ακριδος (akridos), meaning locust, and θηρας (theras), meaning hunter.